BMI Calculator

 Mistakes to Avoid ⚠️

-- Using the standard adult calculator for children under 18 or pregnant women.
+- Applying the standard adult calculator to children under 18 (who require BMI-for-age percentile charts) or pregnant women (where normal weight gain affects the reading).

 Practical Applications📊